VA-Explorer/va_explorer/_sources/development.md.txt

 Thank you for your interest in helping to make VA Explorer even better!
 These guides should help you get setup for local development.
-Afterwards, you should be ready to tackle Issues (external link).
+Afterwards, you should be ready to tackle [Issues](https://github.com/VA-Explorer/va_explorer/issues).
 We recommend the ones tagged `good first issue` as a starting point.

 As a pre-requisite you should have the following already on your system: